Enable Location

 Grace Gates, Grade II listed gates at Lord's Cricket Ground, London, United Kingdom.

-Grace Gates is a cast iron gate structure at Lord's Cricket Ground in Westminster, decorated with cricket ball motifs and stumps topped with an urn on Portland stone pillars.
-The dual-sided gate arrangement provides pedestrian access to the cricket grounds with separate doors on each flank.
+Grace Gates is a cast iron gate structure at the entrance to Lord's Cricket Ground in Westminster, London.
+The gates stand on Portland stone pillars decorated with cricket ball motifs and stumps topped with an urn.

 These gates mark the main entrance for Marylebone Cricket Club members and hold deep meaning within British cricket culture.
 Visitors can sense how this threshold represents decades of tradition and belonging in the sport.

-The central pillar features a carved wreath with the initials WGG and an inscription honoring William Gilbert Grace.
-This detailed carving often goes unnoticed, yet it reveals the heart of this memorial structure.
+The central pillar has a carved wreath bearing the initials WGG and an inscription in honor of William Gilbert Grace.
+Most visitors walk through without noticing it, yet it is the most personal part of the whole structure.

 The community of curious travelers